RESPIRATORY DISTRESS SYNDROME

 Ultrasound may prevent wrong treatment for elderly with breathing distress

-Diagnosis Recruiting nowThis study tests whether using lung and heart ultrasound helps emergency doctors give the right treatment to older adults (over 65) with sudden breathing trouble.
+Diagnosis Recruiting nowThis study looks at whether using lung and heart ultrasound can help emergency doctors give the right treatment faster to older adults (over 65) who come to the ER with sudden breathing trouble.
 About 504 participants will be enrolled.
-The goal is to see if ultrasound reduces the chance of starting a treatment …
+The goal is to see if ultrasound reduces the…

 Matched conditions: RESPIRATORY DISTRESS SYNDROME